-To assist licensees with preparing a PIRMP, the NSW EPA released a PIRMP Guideline in 2012, which provides details on the legislative requirements, and how to prepare, test and implement the plan.
-This Guideline is currently undergoing a review.
+To assist licensees with preparing a PIRMP, the NSW EPA has developed a PIRMP Guideline, which provides details on the legislative requirements, and how to prepare, test and implement the plan.
+This Guideline was updated in 2019.

-- include plain English summaries of the legal obligations
+- plain English summaries of the legal obligations

-- include two PIRMP templates, one for premises-based licensees and mobile plant licensees and another for transporters of trackable waste, which have been created to assist licensees develop their PIRMPs.
+- two PIRMP templates, one for premises-based licensees and mobile plant licensees (Word DOCX 74KB) and another for transporters of trackable waste (Word DOCX 72KB), as an optional resource to assist licensees develop their PIRMPs.